gurnitha/django-bookstore-dj3forprofessional/README.md

 	├── db.sqlite3
 	└── manage.py

 3. Custom user - Created and installed CustomUser to project

+4. Created and connected to mysql db and run migrations